TheLimeGlass/custom-blocks/README.md

 namespace = Identifier = ResourceLocation

 This code assumes that the client has a namespace for the created custom block namespace.
-You CANNOT register custom blocks with a vanilla client and no resource packs.
+You CANNOT register custom blocks with a vanilla client and/or no resource packs.
 The client will not accept the custom block namespace and automatically disconnect from the server if it cannot find the associated custom block namespace that the server sent.